Legal Considerations for Comfort Keepers Elderly Assistance in Greater Woodland, CA

-A guardian is appointed to make medical and non medical home care, personal and financial decisions for a person who is incapacitated through a physical or mental disability.
+A guardian is appointed to make elderly assistance, personal and financial decisions for a person who is incapacitated through a physical or mental disability.
 A guardian could have the legal right to decide where the person will live and the medical treatment (s)he receives.

 A conservator is appointed to oversee the financial affairs of a person who is unable to do so.
 The conservator takes control of the dependent person's assets and must handle them, including investing, for the welfare of the protected person.
 Once a conservator is appointed, a dependent person may not liquidate his or her assets or determine how the monies will be invested without the consent of the conservator.

 Family members and interested parties may petition the court to appoint a guardian or conservator.
 For instance, adult children could petition the court when aging parents becomes unable to take care of themselves.

 Seniors can be a big help to their loved ones by organizing their important legal documents as well as medical, financial, and other personal information so they can be easily accessed in the event of a medical emergency or crisis situation.

 We recommend recording essential information and location of key documents in a large notebook and organizing copies of pertinent documents in expandable files.
 Seniors should review this collection with loved ones, so they know where to find it.
 Following are information and documents to include: